dovecot/documentation/source/configuration_manual/config_file/index.rst

         special_use = \Trash
       }
    }
-   # The namespaces get merged into the same inbox namespace.
+   # The namespace settings get merged into the same inbox namespace filter.

-Without naming the namespace it would have created a new namespace.
-The section name may also sometimes be used as part of the settings instead of simply a name.
+The named list filter's name may also sometimes be used as part of the settings instead of simply a name.
+For example:

-Example:

 .. code-block:: none